INTRODUCTION

 Handwashing is one of the simplest yet most effective ways to prevent the spread of germs.
 Using soap and water removes dirt, bacteria and viruses from your hands, significantly reducing the risk of infections like the common cold, flu, or foodborne illnesses.
 Handwashing is especially vital before eating, after using the restroom, or after touching high-contact surfaces like doorknobs or handrails.
 Proper handwashing for at least 20 seconds can protect you and those around you.

-SURFACE CLEANING AND ITS IMPACT ON GERM CONTROL
+SURFACE CLEANING AND ITS IMPACT ON GERMS CONTROL

 THE IMPORTANCE OF PERSONAL HYGIENE FOR IMMUNE HEALTH

 Personal hygiene encompasses habits like bathing, brushing your teeth, trimming your nails and wearing clean clothes.
 These practices remove sweat, dirt and bacteria that can accumulate on the skin, reducing the risk of infections.
-For example, daily dental hygiene prevents gum infections that can stress immunity.
-Similarly, bathing cleanses the skin of harmful microorganisms, keeping your body fresh and protected.
+For example, daily dental hygiene prevents gum infections that can stress the immune system.
+Similarly, bathing cleanses the skin of harmful microorganisms by keeping your body fresh and protected.

 Public spaces, such as transport systems, gyms and schools, are hotspots for germs due to shared surfaces and high foot traffic.
 Protect yourself by using hand sanitisers when soap and water aren’t available, avoiding unnecessary contact with frequently touched surfaces and disinfecting items like gym equipment before use.
 Staying mindful of your hygiene practice in public spaces reduces your exposure to harmful pathogens.